krzysdz/mps-proj-polynomial/docs/report.md

 # Code

-The code is based on the [`cortex-m-quickstart` template](https://github.com/rust-embedded/cortex-m-quickstart) and contains multiple (unnecessary) comments with exaples for other Cortex-M boards/MCUs.
+The code is based on the [`cortex-m-quickstart` template](https://github.com/rust-embedded/cortex-m-quickstart) and contains multiple (unnecessary) comments with examples for other Cortex-M boards/MCUs.
-Files which are not stricly necessary for the project to build (debugging configuration, etc.) are not included in the report.
+Files which are not strictly necessary for the project to build (debugging configuration, etc.) are not included in the report.

 Full project can be found on GitHub [krzysdz/mps-proj-polynomial](https://github.com/krzysdz/mps-proj-polynomial).
 The code presented in this report is from commit [c0360807af](https://github.com/krzysdz/mps-proj-polynomial/tree/c0360807af33fb1fa73f96a6309f3f4d443bf74b).